sciZer0/7/v/README.md

 Absolutely importantly, thanks to the use of a new consensus mechanism — called **Proof-of-Stake-Flow** (PoSF) and  borrowing heavily from Solana's Proof-of-History (PoH) — the U blockchain is, and will always be, at least **tens of times** more efficient than the most efficient traditional blockchains, including the Solana blockchain.

+Not to EVEN mention the Ethereum blockchain or the Bitcoin blockchain.

 From day one, the blockchain has over **1 billion people** EQUALLY owning the blockchain's native token.

 *For reference*